Gamze1314/Phase3-project-AirbnbBookingTracker/README.md

 - Create a new booking
 - Update a booking
 - Delete a booking
-- List all bookings for a property
+- List all bookings for a proper

 ## Technologies Used

 - Python: The primary programming language used to develop the CLI application.
 - SQLite: A lightweight, disk-based database used to store rental and booking data.
 - Object Relational Mapping (ORM): Used for database operations, making it easier to interact with the database using Python objects.
-- Table Relations: Utilized to manage the relationships between rental and bookings table.
+- Table Relations: Utilized to manage the relationships between the rental and bookings table.

 ## Installation